wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ## Authentication and authorization

 WHIP endpoints and resources MAY require the HTTP request to be authenticated using an HTTP Authorization header with a Bearer token as specified in {{!RFC6750}} section 2.1.
-WHIP clients MUST implement this authentication and authorization mechanism and send the HTTP Authorization header in all HTTP request sent to either the WHIP endpoint or resource.
+WHIP clients MUST implement this authentication and authorization mechanism and send the HTTP Authorization header in all HTTP requests sent to either the WHIP endpoint or resource.

 The nature, syntax and semantics of the bearer token as well as how to distribute it to the client is outside the scope of this document.
 Some examples of the kind of tokens that could be used are, but are not limited to, JWT tokens as per {{!RFC6750}} and {{!RFC8725}} or a shared secret stored on a database.
 The tokens are typically made available to the end user alongside the WHIP endpoint url and configured on the WHIP clients.